abstractqqq/dsds/CONTRIBUTING.md

 4. Performance improvement without sacrifing user experience.

 There are some new areas that my learning leads me to:
-1. Sampling strategies
+1. Sampling strategies.
+(Basic ones are done)
 2. Splitting strategies.
 3. Writing useful model evaluation metrics from scratch.

 There are some abandoned effort due to scope and limited time:
 1. EDA with regard to text data.
+This by itself can be a huge module!
+Polars has great text support.

 There are some interesting ideas:
 1. Add a trading/time series module.
 Polars make technical indicators easy and fast to compute!!!